Gaucher Disease clinical trials at University of California Health

 The investigators aims to determine the the maternal and fetal safety and feasibility of in utero fetal enzyme replacement therapy in fetuses with Lysosomal Storage Diseases.

-open to eligible people ages up to 24 months
+open to eligible people ages 0 months to 24 months

 Our lead scientists for Gaucher Disease research studies include Tippi MacKenzie, MD.